jeswheel/haiti_article/README.md

 - [ ] Double check all model equations match the code
 - [ ] Write more about why model 3 is a poor description of the data, even if this is just added to the supplement.
 - [ ] Update Model 3 initialization model description.
-- [ ] Remove parallel back-ends from inside functions in `haitipkg`.
 - [ ] Final things:
    - [ ] Check all journal requirements are met
    - [ ] Final proof-read.